 Sometimes you hear that someone makes too much money to file bankruptcy.
-Anyone can file bankruptcy, but courts will dismiss a bankruptcy case for abuse or bad faith – when you have too many assets to legitimately use bankruptcy to get rid of debt.
+Anyone can file bankruptcy, but courts will dismiss a bankruptcy case for abuse or bad faith – when you have too much income to legitimately use bankruptcy to get rid of debt.

 Means Test Defined